owncast/owncast.github.io/content/releases/owncast-0.1.0.md

 Owncast v0.1.0 is a large update with many changes to the web interface.
 It is a complete rewrite of the frontend and like any rewrite it results in many improvements, but also room for bugs and regressions.
 Please report any issues you find to the [issue tracker](https://github.com/owncast/owncast/issues).

+This release is made up of over [380 completed tasks](https://github.com/owncast/owncast/milestone/18?closed=1).
+That's not 380 commits, 380 standalone tasks.
+That's so much stuff.
+If you're interested in some behind the scenes there's blog posts about [Owncast design](https://gabekangas.com/blog/2023/02/owncast-v0.1.0-retrospective-redesign/) and [the web project](https://gabekangas.com/blog/2023/02/owncast-v0.1.0-retrospective-frontend-web-rewrite/).

 ## A special thank you to the contributors for this release

 This release was a large undertaking and would not have been possible without the help of all the people who pitched in their skills to make it happen.
 A full list is at the bottom of these release notes.